Felicity Buchan: Tenure

-After her election, she pledged to accept and help to implement the recommendations of the Grenfell Tower Inquiry "with a sense of urgency".
+Following her election, she pledged to accept and help to implement the recommendations of the Grenfell Tower Inquiry "with a sense of urgency".
 The purpose of the inquiry is to investigate the Grenfell Tower fire which occurred in 2017 in North Kensington, which lies within her constituency.
 She was a member of the Treasury Select Committee between March 2020 and December 2021.
 Buchan joined the Finance Committee since March 2020.

 On 7 September 2020, Buchan voted against a Labour Party amendment to the Fire Safety Bill which was intended to implement the recommendations of the first phase of the Grenfell Tower Inquiry before the end of the consultation process.
 This was criticised by campaign group Grenfell United and opposition politicians.
 She defended her vote by stating the government was "committed to implementing the recommendations", and criticised the Labour Party for "misrepresenting the vote" for political reasons.

 On 23 August 2021, Prime Minister Boris Johnson appointed Buchan as the UK's trade envoy to Iceland and Norway.
-Buchan was appointed as a Parliamentary Private Secretary in the Department for Business, Energy and Industrial Strategy in September 2021.
+Buchan was appointed as a parliamentary private secretary in the Department for Business, Energy and Industrial Strategy in September 2021.
 Buchan resigned from her PPS role on 6 July 2022, in protest against the leadership of Prime Minister Boris Johnson over his handling of the Chris Pincher scandal.

 In the September 2022 Conservative leadership election, Buchan supported Liz Truss, arguing she would be best positioned to lead the party to victory in marginal constituencies.
 Following Truss' victory, Buchan was appointed as Exchequer Secretary to the Treasury.
 In the October 2022 leadership election, Buchan supported the candidacy of Rishi Sunak.
 Following Sunak's victory, Buchan was appointed as Parliamentary Under Secretary of State for Housing and Homelessness in the Department for Levelling Up, Housing and Communities in October 2022.

 Buchan stood in the newly created Kensington and Bayswater constituency at the 2024 general election, but was defeated.